-Thus, a party-opponent statement is not admitted because it is reliable, but because it is consistent with the adversary system rationale that you can use an opponent's own statements against them.
+Thus, a party-opponent statement is not admitted because it is reliable, but because it is consistent with the rationale of the adversary system, that you can use an opponent's own statements against them.

 Following along with the adversarial premise, it is not consistent with the adversary system to allow an adversary to present the opponent's statement in such a way as to mislead the factfinder.
-Rule 801(d)(2) allows for fair adversarial use --- but there must be some protection against foul use.
+Rule 801(d)(2) allows for fair adversarial use (you said it, you live with it) but there must be some protection against foul use (for when that is not what you really said).
 That is where Rule 106 comes in.

-So to argue that allowing Rule 106 to admit hearsay would result in unreliable evidence being introduced misses the point of the completion --- the completion is necessary to provide an accurate indication of what the defendant actually said, regardless of whether the statement is in whole or in part reliable.
-Under these circumstances, if the first statement need not be reliable, why should the second statement have to be, its admission is necessary to protect against unfairness and to provide the jury more accurate information of what was actually said?
+The argument that allowing Rule 106 to admit hearsay would result in unreliable evidence being introduced misses the point of the completion --- the completion is necessary to provide an accurate indication of what the defendant actually said, regardless of whether the statement is in whole or in part reliable.
+Under these circumstances, if the first statement need not be reliable, why should the second statement have to be, when admission is necessary to protect against unfairness and to provide the jury more accurate information of what was actually said?